(A) General population.

-(2) As used in this section, "physician" means a person authorized under Chapter 4731. of the Revised Code to practice medicine and surgery or osteopathic medicine and surgery.
+(2) As used in this rule, "physician" means a person authorized under Chapter 4731. of the Revised Code to practice medicine and surgery or osteopathic medicine and surgery.

 (3) Diagnosis and treatment

-(a) Each licensee who treats youth sports participants shall diagnose and treat concussions in accordance with the "Consensus Statement on Concussion in Sport" issued by the fourth "International Conference on Concussion in Sport" held in Zurich, November 2012 (available from the website of the state chiropractic board at: http://www.chirobd.ohio.gov) or with nationally accepted standards and guidelines consistent with that statement.
+(a) Each licensee who treats youth sports participants shall diagnose and treat concussions in accordance with the "consensus statement on concussion in sport - the 5th international conference on concussion in sport held in Berlin, October 2016" and adopted on March 6, 2017. (available from the website of the state chiropractic board at: http://www.chirobd.ohio.gov) or with nationally accepted standards and guidelines consistent with that statement.

 (b) Each licensee who assesses, diagnoses and/or treats concussed patients shall maintain a level of continuing education that keeps pace with the evolving topic of concussion management.

 Subject to the exemptions provided in paragraph (B)(5) of this rule, licensees shall only make an assessment and/or grant clearance to a youth sports participant to return to play:

 (b) Pursuant to the referral of a physician;

 (5) A licensee with one or more of the following current credentials is exempt from the provisions of paragraph (B)(4) of this rule and may assess and/or grant a clearance to return to play to a youth sports participant:

 (a) Diplomate in chiropractic neurology recognized by the american chiropractic neurology board or the international board of chiropractic neurology;